CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 ### The Setup

 * Spectrum router (at 192.168.1.1)
-* Proxmox server connected via ethernet
+* Proxmox server connected via ethernet, set with a static IP of 192.168.1.2 in the initial setup
 * Ubuntu VM running on the Proxmox host

 ### The Mystery